 Teachers were able to support social emotional learning in their classrooms by creating calming corners that provide a quiet space for children to recenter when they are feeling challenged.
-We also purchased sensory path stencils that will be painted over the summer.
-The non-directed play program for K-1 was a great success.
 Students were identified via a screening tool and teacher recommendation.
 They were able to work with a trained paraprofessional in a non-directed play center on a weekly basis.
 Students attended for a session, progress was measured, and students either remained in the program or were released.
 This paraprofessional also ran some small social-emotional groups that focused on turn taking and getting along with peers.

 Students had the opportunity to participate in a wide variety of enrichment programs this year.
-Students had an opportunity to participate in art, music, cultural studies, gardening, leadership (6-8), current events, creative writing, dance (6-8), peer buddies (6-8), stem activities, math in sports (6-8), and finance (6-8).
-These programs offers students a broad course of study and excitement.
+Students had an opportunity to participate in art, music, cultural studies, gardening, leadership (6-8), wellness, creative writing, peer buddies (6-8), stem activities, math in sports (6-8), and finance (6-8).
+These programs offer students a broad course of study and excitement.